- Optimise your ad rotation. Optimising your ad rotation will allow the system to serve the ideal ad for the specific circumstances of each auction.

 Why: You can learn about your users’ preferences and improve your performance by honing ad text, especially your headlines.

-- Add 3–5 ads per ad group with one responsive search ad per ad group.
+- Add 3–5 ads, with one of them being a responsive search ad per ad group.

 Why: Multiple versions give you more options to succeed in each auction.